-- 1. No vehicle may be left in the LECOM parking lots overnight. - 2.
-Student, faculty, or staff parking in spaces designed for visitors is strictly prohibited. - 3.
+No vehicle may be left in the LECOM parking lots overnight.
+Student, faculty or staff parking in spaces designed for visitors is strictly prohibited.
 Parking in spaces designated for handicapped persons without a handicapped license plate or placard is strictly prohibited.
-Violators are subject to fines and penalties established by the state. - 4.
-Parking, stopping, or standing in fire lanes is always prohibited. - 5.
+Violators are subject to fines and penalties established by the state.
+Parking, stopping or standing in fire lanes is prohibited at all times.
 Parking in areas designated as "Tow-Away Zones" subjects the vehicle to be removed from the campus at the owner's expense.

-3.4.5.
-Student Responsibility for Safety and Security
+3.4.5 Student Responsibility for Safety and Security